Class teacher: Mrs Brent and Ms Mitchell

 Jewellery: A reminder that only stud earrings and wristwatches may be worn to school.
 Earrings must be removed by the child or covered for PE.

-This term our STEAM focus is Art, and we will be answering the question ‘Can I create a piece of art based on a period of history?’
+This term our STEAM focus is Maths, and we will be answering the question ‘Can I create, carry out an experiment and present my data in a variety of different ways?’

 The areas of learning and development